 The Neighbors: Income

-The neighbors in the E 10th St / N Shadeland Ave neighborhood in Indianapolis are lower-middle income, making it a below average income neighborhood.
+The neighbors in the E 10th St / N Shadeland Ave neighborhood in Indianapolis are middle-income, making it a moderate income neighborhood.

 of U.S. neighborhoods.